spacegraphcats/spacegraphcats/README.md

 * `id`: A unique node unrelated to the id in the source graph
 * `size`: In a leaf node this size reflects the number of vertices of the original graph assigned to this node.
-For internal nodes this value is the sum of its childrens sizes.
+For internal nodes this value is the sum of its children's sizes.
 * `vertex`: If this node corresponds to a vertex from the source graph then this field contains that vertex's id.
 Every node labeled `root` identifies a connected component of the